Sirius-zn/EEC193/InstallGuide.md

 . ~/.profile
 popd
 ```
-Now run to install 32-bit libraries (only do this if you are running a 64-bit system)
+Now run the following to install 32-bit libraries (only do this if you are running a 64-bit system)
 ```
 sudo apt-get install libc6:i386 libgcc1:i386 gcc-4.6-base:i386 libstdc++5:i386 libstdc++6:i386
 ```